howtographql/howtographql/content/graphql/basics/2-core-concepts.md

 ### The Schema Definition Language (SDL)

 GraphQL has its own type system that’s used to define the _schema_ of an API.
-The syntax for writing schemas is called [Schema Definition Language](https://www.graph.cool/docs/faq/graphql-sdl-schema-definition-language-kr84dktnp0/) (SDL).
+The syntax for writing schemas is called [Schema Definition Language](http://graphql.org/learn/schema/#type-language) (SDL), also referred as "GraphQL schema language".

-Here is an example how we can use the SDL to define a simple type called `Person`:
+Here is an example how we can use the Schema Definition Language to define a simple type called `Person`:

 ```graphql(nocopy)
 type Person {